 The fall cankerworm is a native defoliating insect found throughout much of North America.
 Severe infestations of cankerworms can cause widespread defoliation, tree stress and possible tree death.
 Major infestations and defoliation have occurred in Fairfax County.
 Photo by: Joseph Berger, Bugwood.org

-In 1869, the gypsy moth escaped from a Massachusetts lab and became established in North America.
+In 1869, the spongy moth escaped from a Massachusetts lab and became established in North America.
 It continues to be a serious insect threat to trees and shrubs in the United States.
-There are several caterpillars common to Fairfax County which are often mistaken for gypsy moth.
+There are several caterpillars common to Fairfax County which are often mistaken for spongy moth.
 Photo By: Joseph BergerUSDA Forest Service - Region 8 - Southern Archive, Bugwood.org

 The hemlock woolly adelgid (Adelges tsugae), commonly referred to as HWA, is an aphid-like insect native to East Asia.
 It feeds on nutrient and water storage cells at the base of hemlock needles.
 This exotic, invasive insect was likely imported into the United States on Japanese hemlock nursery stock in the 1950s.